octeth/octeth-api-docs/v5.6.x/api-reference/segments.md

 ::: warning NOTICE
 Please note that the `SegmentRuleField`, `SegmentRuleOperator`, and `SegmentRuleFilter` parameters are arrays and should be used to define complex segment rules.
 If you provide the `RulesJson` parameter, it should be a JSON string that represents the segment rules in a structured format.
+Learn more about rules syntax in the [Criteria Syntax](/v5.6.x/api-reference/criteria-syntax) section.
 :::

 ## Update Segment Information